-

 Color: ruby red

-Taste: fresh, intense and with a good persistence.
+Taste: fresh, intense, and with good persistence.

 - Antonio Galloni 93+/100